achihoub2023/Data-Science-and-AI-Scripts/Inverse_Transform_Method/readme.md

 This is and implementation of the Inverse Transform Method targeted towards the Laplace Distribution with E[X]=0 and Var[X] = 2/9.
 A report is attatched for those interested on this particular experiment.
+If you wish to cite the report, please direct message me for more details.